Get a Conveyancing Solicitor Quote

 4

-This is where parents give their children a sum of money towards their deposit, or gifts them the entire deposit.
-The remaining balance is then funded by a mortgage.
+This is where parents give their children money towards their deposit or gift them the entire deposit.
+The remaining balance is then funded by a mortgage, potentially a low-deposit mortgage depending on the gift amount.

 Your solicitor will require a letter from your parents confirming that the money they are providing is a gift and that they have no rights to the property.
 The solicitor will also need ID from the parents gifting the deposit.